meanderloops/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors
+**Version 1.0.0**

-A simple game meant to be played through a CLI.
-Features multiple opponent types, which are chosen at random.
+A simple CLI game, featuring multiple opponent types that are chosen at random.

+---

-Made during the Intro To Programming course through Udacity.
+Created while completing the Python II course from Udacity.